 Craig Blomberg discusses the Temple Incident in his Historical Reliability of John’s Gospel (IVP Academic, 2011) and concludes that there may have been two clearings of the temple.
 The Temple authorities overlooked the first protest since the selling in the temple was a new innovation.
 Jesus’s attack was on the buying and selling specifically, not the temple institution itself (as it is in his final week).

 There is resistance to this view.
 Borchert thought the idea of two temple clearings is a “historiographical monstrosity that has no basis in the test of the Gospels” (John 1-11; NAC 25A, 160).
 C. Keener thinks it is historical implausible that Jesus would have over-tuned the tables then engage in public ministry for two or three years before being arrested (John, 1:518-9).

-A very small minority of scholars lead by J. A. T. Robinson argue that there was only one clearing, and it is John that got the timing right.
-The synoptic gospels have moved the even from the beginning of Jesus career to the end as an explanation for why the Jewish leadership wanted to kill Jesus.
+A small minority of scholars such as J. A. T. Robinson argue there was only one clearing, and John has the timing right.
+The Synoptic gospels moved the event from the beginning of Jesus‘s career to the end in order to explain why the Jewish leadership wanted to kill Jesus.